erngvq/Python-Fun/README.md

 ---
 ### <code>for-else</code> Loop
-Whatever code is in <code>else</code> clause will execute if the for-loop executes without `breaking`
+Whatever code is in <code>else</code> clause will execute if the for-loop executes without breaking.
 ```python
 for i in range(0, 10, 2):
     if i % 2 == 1: